-How many charging stations does India Need for smooth EV Penetration
+How many charging stations does India Need for smooth EV Penetration?

 India is at a crossroads.
 The automotive sector is a significant contributor to the country’s economic well-being, so a shift towards electric vehicles (EVs) is inevitable and essential.
 This transition, however, hinges on a crucial factor: charging infrastructure.